Prerequisite: prior knowledge of Chinese:

-- To further develop linguistic and cultural competence in using Chinese in professional contexts
+- To further develop linguistic and cultural competence in using Chinese in different social situations

-To enable students to live and work effectively in the native speaking countries
+- To enable students to live and work more effectively in the relevant countries.

-To achieve C1 standard of the CEFR (Common European Framework of reference)
+- To achieve C1 of the CEFR (Common European Framework of Reference)

 This 30 CREDIT module is also available for 24 CREDITS.